microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

 **module resolver** looks up imported packages by traversing edges of this graph, and (in other systems) the packages themselves are found in a central store that can be shared by many projects.

-For historical reasons, NodeJS and NPM took a different approach by representing this graph physically on disk:
-NPM models the graph vertexes using actual package folder copies, and the graph edges are implied by the subfolder relationships.
+For historical reasons, NodeJS and npm took a different approach by representing this graph physically on disk: npm models the graph vertexes using actual package folder copies, and the graph edges are implied by the subfolder relationships.
 But a folder tree's branches cannot rejoin to make diamonds.
 To handle this, NodeJS added a [special resolution rule](https://nodejs.org/api/modules.html#modules_all_together) whose effect is to introduce extra graph edges (pointing to the immediate children of all parent folders).